Camp Hammond (Yarmouth, Maine): Description and history

 Camp Hammond is located off the north side of Main Street (Maine State Route 115) in Yarmouth's town center, between the Sacred Heart Catholic Church and the Rowe School.
 It is a large 2 1/2-story wood-frame structure, with a gambrel roof, shingled exterior, and fieldstone foundation.
 The roof has three shed-roof dormers, each with differing window shapes and configurations.
 The main facade, facing roughly south, is divided into three sections.
 The rightmost section is a rounded bay, with three large sash windows on the first level and two smaller ones on the second.
 The central section houses the main entrance, flanked by fixed multipane windows, and a three-part window on the second level.
 The left section houses a tall three-part window on the first floor, and two pairs of windows (mirror-image narrow and wide sash) on the second floor.
 A porch extends across the left two sections, with a balustrade above; it originally extended farther left to form a porte-cochère, but that has been removed.

 Built as a summer property by George Hammond, the house is a well-preserved local example of the Shingle Style of architecture.
 It is more important, however, for its construction method, which is a rare example of a "mill-built" residence, using techniques more commonly found in mill buildings to retard the advance of fire.
 It is built with heavy timbers, and has no walls with open voids where fire might pass with little notice.
 These techniques are not unlike construction methods found in First Period colonial housing, with exterior planking and sheathing, and no interior plasterwork.
 The interior sides of the planking and woodwork were finished, providing the house's rooms with a certain grandeur.
 The house was documented in an architectural journal in 1891.

-Frederick Law Olmsted, who designed Central Park in New York City, designed the gardens of the property.
+Olmsted Brothers, the sons and descendants of Frederick Law Olmsted, designed the gardens of the property.